Jourdan Dunn: Accolades

 In February 2008, Dunn became the first Black model to walk in a Prada fashion show during the 21st Century.

 In November 2008, Dunn was named "Model of the Year" at the British Fashion Awards.

 In November 2013, she won "Model of the Year" at the Harper's Bazaar Women of the Year Awards.

 As of July 2014, she was declared an icon by models.com after appearing on their "Top 50 Models Women" list for seven consecutive years.

-As of May 2015, models.com declared her a "New Super", a selection of models who are recognised as modern day supermodels; having transcended the fashion industry and established themselves as brands and celebrities.
+As of May 2015, Models.com declared her a "New Super", a selection of models who are recognised as modern day supermodels; having transcended the fashion industry and established themselves as brands and celebrities.

 She won the "Inspiration Award" at the Glamour Women of the Year Awards 2015, for her philanthropic work raising awareness for Sickle-cell disease and her consistent activism for diversity within the modeling industry.

 In November 2015, she won "Model of the Year" at the British Fashion Awards, for the second time.

 In 2014, Forbes listed Dunn in their top-earning models list, estimated to have earned $US4 million in one year.
 She was the first Black British model to make the list.
 She appeared on the February cover of British Vogue in 2015, becoming the first solo Black model to grace the cover in 12 years.

 Media and appearances

 Dunn appeared in the music videos for "Yoncé" and "XO" from Beyoncé's fifth self-titled studio album which is widely described as a "visual album" due to every song being accompanied by a music video.
 The videos were shot in Brooklyn and Coney Island, New York, respectively.
 The "Yoncé" video was directed by Ricky Saiz and features fellow models Joan Smalls and Chanel Iman.
 The video was inspired by the 1990 David Fincher video for "Freedom" by George Michael, which also featured models, such as Naomi Campbell.
 The "XO" video was directed by Terry Richardson and features Dunn alongside Jessica White and Diandra Forres.

-Dunn currently hosts a cooking show entitled Well Dunn, on Jay Z's Life+Times YouTube channel.
-The web show has featured celebrity guest co-chefs, such as 2 Chainz, Wale, Karlie Kloss, Chanel Iman, Cara Delevingne and Joan Smalls.
+From 2012 to 2014, Dunn hosted a cooking show entitled Well Dunn, on Jay Z's Life+Times YouTube channel.
+The web show featured celebrity guest co-chefs, such as 2 Chainz, Wale, Karlie Kloss, Chanel Iman, Cara Delevingne and Joan Smalls.

 She was a guest on The Jonathan Ross Show in March 2013 and later again in 2019, to discuss her career.

 She appeared in the 2012, 2013 and 2014 Victoria's Secret Fashion Show.